ladmerc/ionic-topscroller/README.md

 ```bash
   <ion-view title="Browse" class="home" scroll-to-top="700">
 ```
-shows the button when the view has scrolled down by and offset of 700px.
-You can carry out custom offset in your controller, bind the value to $scope, and pass it to the `scroll-to-top`.
+shows the button when the view has scrolled down by an offset of 700px.
+You can calculate out custom offset in your controller, bind the value to $scope, and pass it to the `scroll-to-top`.
 E.g

 ##### Controller